dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/navigation-overview.md

 ![A journal in a Frame and in a NavigationWindow](./media/navigation-overview/navigation-window-and-frame.png "Navigation Window and Frame")

 This allows you to program navigation support directly against them.
-You may consider this if you need to provide a custom navigation [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] for a <xref:System.Windows.Controls.Frame> that is hosted in a <xref:System.Windows.Window>.
+You may consider this if you need to provide a custom navigation UI for a <xref:System.Windows.Controls.Frame> that is hosted in a <xref:System.Windows.Window>.
 Furthermore, both types implement additional, navigation-related members, including `BackStack` (<xref:System.Windows.Navigation.NavigationWindow.BackStack%2A?displayProperty=nameWithType>, <xref:System.Windows.Controls.Frame.BackStack%2A?displayProperty=nameWithType>) and `ForwardStack` (<xref:System.Windows.Navigation.NavigationWindow.ForwardStack%2A?displayProperty=nameWithType>, <xref:System.Windows.Controls.Frame.ForwardStack%2A?displayProperty=nameWithType>), which allow you to enumerate the journal entries in the back stack and forward stack, respectively.

 As mentioned earlier, more than one journal can exist within an application.
 The following figure provides an example of when this can happen.